Cypriot Cup for lower divisions: Performances

-Performance by club
+Performance per club

-Participations and performance per club
+Detailed participations and performance per club

-The following table shows the participations per club in the cup since its foundation up to the 2017-18 season, and the statistics of each team regarding the wins, the times were finalists, their presence in the semifinals and the quarterfinals, and the number of qualifications and eliminations of each team achieved or suffered.
+The following table shows the participations per club in the cup since its foundation up to the 2017–18 season, and the statistics of each team regarding the wins, the times were finalists, their presence in the semifinals and the quarterfinals, and the number of qualifications and eliminations of each team achieved or suffered.

 The teams are classified based on the number of entries in the competition.
 So far, a total of 62 teams participated in the Cypriot Cup for lower divisions.
-No team has participated in all the cup editions (10 in total, including the 2017-18 season).
+No team has participated in all the cup editions (10 in total, including the 2017–18 season).